Nigeria suspends anti-graft central bank governor

 The intervention enabled the naira to rebound from a record low of 169 to the dollar to 165, dealers said, its biggest one day swing since a December 2009 devaluation.

-Sanusi, who was due to end his term in June, had been presenting evidence to parliament that he said showed the state oil company Nigeria National Petroleum Corporation (NNPC) failed to remit $20 billion that it owed to federal government coffers.
+Sanusi, who was due to end his term in June, had been presenting evidence to parliament that he said showed the state oil company Nigeria National Petroleum Corporation (NNPC) failed to remit $20 billion (11 billion pounds) that it owed to federal government coffers.
 NNPC has repeatedly denied Sanusi's allegations.

 Deputy Governor Sarah Alade was appointed acting governor, presidential spokesman Reuben Abati said on Thursday.